JohnLCaron/rlauxe/docs/AuditRecord.md

 The election information is contained in the following files.
 The EA can modify these until satisfied that they are correct.
-Before the seed is chosen in step 2, they are digitally signed and published publically (aka _committed to the Audit Record_), and may not be changed.
+Before the seed is chosen in step 2, they are digitally signed and published publically (aka _committed to the Audit Record_), and then may not be changed.

         batches.json          // BatchesJson: BatchIF -> Batch (optional)
         cardManifest.csv      // AuditableCardCsv, may be zipped